 From this history, we learn that the first defenders and confessors of the Lutheran church were laymen.
 Their spiritual heirs should remember that the Lutheran church cannot survive without laymen who continue to confess and defend this faith.

 John the Steadfast met his Savior on 16 August 1532* and was succeeded by sons John Frederick I

 ).
 John Frederick became sole elector of Ernestine Saxony in 1542.

 Thanks to Martin Noland for permission to use his article on Elector John posted at Brothers of John the Steadfast

 *Transferred to his birthday because the LCMS Calendar of Commemorations remembers the patriarch Isaac on 16 August.

-Labels: biography, christianity, church history, commemoration, elector john, hagiography, john the steadfast, lutheranism, martin luther, reformation
+Labels: biography, christianity, church history, commemoration, elector john, frederick the wise, german history, hagiography, john the steadfast, lutheranism, martin luther, reformation